graphql/graphiql/docs/migration/graphiql-5.0.0.md

   - `initialVariables`
   - `initialHeaders`
 - feat: allow `children: ReactNode` for `<GraphiQL.Toolbar />` component
-- Clicking on a reference in the Query editor now works by holding `Cmd` on macOS or `Ctrl` on Windows/Linux.
+- allow override all default GraphiQL plugins

 ---

 ## `@graphiql/react`

+> [!IMPORTANT]
+>
+> Clicking on a reference in the Query editor now works by holding `Cmd` on macOS or `Ctrl` on Windows/Linux.

 - `usePrettifyEditors`, `useCopyQuery`, `useMergeQuery`, `useExecutionContext`, `usePluginContext`, `useSchemaContext`, `useStorageContext` hooks are deprecated.
-  Use new `useGraphiQL` and `useGraphiQLActions` hooks instead.
+- Add new `useGraphiQL` and `useGraphiQLActions` hooks instead.
 See updated [README](../../packages/graphiql-react/README.md#available-stores) for more details about them.
+- remove `useSynchronizeValue` hook
 - fix `defaultQuery` with empty string does not result in an empty default query
+- fix `defaultQuery`, when is set will only be used for the first tab.
+When opening more tabs, the query editor will start out empty
 - fix execute query shortcut in query editor, run it even there are no operations in query editor
 - fix plugin store, save last opened plugin in storage
-- fix `defaultQuery`, when is set will only be used for the first tab.
-When opening more tabs, the query editor will start out empty
-- remove `useSynchronizeValue` hook
+- remove `onClickReference` from variable editor
+- fix shortcut text per OS for default query and in run query in execute query button's tooltip

 The `ToolbarMenu` component has changed.